 Many young athletes struggle to identify the right exercises for proper warming up and cooling down.
-Adams suggests consulting a physician, trainer or sports performance expert.
+Rivera suggests consulting a physician, trainer or sports performance expert.
 They help guide and find the right balance between the amount and type of movements.

-Adams says that encouraging your young athlete to make warming up and cooling down a permanent part of their routine will help keep play fun, decrease risk of injury and improve overall performance for years to come.
+Rivera says that encouraging your young athlete to make warming up and cooling down a permanent part of their routine will help keep play fun, decrease risk of injury and improve overall performance for years to come.

 Children’s Health Andrews Institute for Orthopaedics and Sports Medicine is the only institute of its kind in North Texas, with the goal of helping young athletes stay strong no matter the season.
 Our experts can help identify best warm up and cool down practices.